-Following the forward’s latest goals we’ve decided to look back at the greatest goalscorers in Brazilian football history, here are Brazil’s top five leading goalscorers of all-time:
+His brace against Bolivia took Neymar to 79 goals for Brazil and we’ve decided to look back at the greatest goalscorers in Brazilian football history.

 Zico – 48 goals

-Widely regarded as the greatest Brazilian never to lift the holy grail of the World Cup, Zico was the star of one of football’s most aesthetically pleasing sides, the Samba stars who shone at the 1982 edition of the tournament with the midfielder scoring four times in five games.
+Widely regarded as the greatest Brazilian never to lift the holy grail of the World Cup, Zico was the star of one of football’s most aesthetically pleasing sides.
+He formed part of the Samba stars who shone at the 1982 edition of the tournament, with the midfielder scoring four times in five games.

 The inspiration behind a glittering era for Flamengo at club level, Zico transferred that form onto the international stage during a lengthy career as Brazil’s finest footballer, a creative talent with an incredible passing range and an ability to score prolifically.

-Unstoppable when in full flight, he memorably tormented Liverpool’s European champions during a 1982 Intercontinental Cup clash, one of Brazil’s most loved icons weaving his magic against the Reds.
+Unstoppable when in full flight, he memorably tormented Liverpool’s European champions during a 1982 Intercontinental Cup clash, as one of Brazil’s most loved icons weaved his magic against the Reds.

-He scored 48 goals in 71 caps for Brazil and his repertoire including many a superb set-piece, Zico recognised as one of the best free-kick takers the game has seen.
+He scored 48 goals in 71 caps for Brazil and his repertoire included many a superb set-piece, with Zico recognised as one of the best free-kick takers the game has seen.

 Romario – 55 goals

-Copa America and Confederations Cup trophies were added three years later during a calendar year that delivered a staggering 19 goals in just 17 appearances at international level, a peak Romario amongst the most deadly frontmen of all-time.
+Copa America and Confederations Cup trophies were added three years later during a calendar year that delivered a staggering 19 goals in just 17 appearances for the national team, a peak Romario amongst the deadliest frontmen of all time.

 The diminutive star was explosive and lethal around the penalty area, an instinctive finisher whose peak proved all too brief despite its brilliance.